Transferring your company pension

 While cash incentives are acceptable, you should watch out for pension liberation fraud.
 This is when fraudsters contact you offering to transfer your pension savings to an arrangement that lets you access them before age 55 (the minimum pension age).

 However, accessing pension savings before age 55 is impossible unless the circumstances are exceptional, such as terminal illness.
-The Pensions Regulator has warned that anyone using such a scheme to try and circumvent UK restrictions will face a tax liability that could be as high as 55%.
+The Pensions Regulator has warned that anyone using such a scheme to try to circumvent UK restrictions will face a tax liability that could be as high as 55%.